milostivyy/Tower-of-Hanoi-game-in-pyhton/README.md

 # Understanding of the program
 1.Here we consider the rod which contains all the disc in start of the game as source rod and rod which contains all the discs in the end as auxiliary rod.

+2.Let us understand it clearly by image shown below

 ![algorithm](https://user-images.githubusercontent.com/78307937/122020636-902b6c80-cde2-11eb-9c09-1a606eaa4d3c.png)